SOCAH-Lab/Church-Closures-Dashboard/Data/Raw/README.md

 **About:**

 Throughout the raw data assessment and data cleaning and validation steps, zip codes were occasionally matched to their most likely associated city using the SimpleMaps [United States Cities Database](https://simplemaps.com/data/us-cities).
 This was particularly important for the 2023 Format data, where leading and trailing zeros had been stripped from zip code values.
-This association also served as a fallback within the USPS 3.0 API algorithm (**Step 2** for the 2023 Format and **Step 2 - LOOP PART B.i.** for the 2026 Format) where failed address validation attempts were retried using the preferred city for the given zip code.
+This association also served as a fallback within the USPS 3.0 API algorithm (**Step 2** for the 2023 Format and **Step 2 LOOP PART B** for the 2026 Format) where failed address validation attempts were retried using the preferred city for the given zip code.

-During the data cleaning and validation steps (**Step 5** for the 2023 Format and **Step 2 - LOOP PART D** for the 2026 Format) longitude and latitude coordinates were used to assign census boundary designations across the 2000, 2010, and 2020 Decennial Census years.
+During the data cleaning and validation steps (**Step 5** for the 2023 Format and **Step 2 LOOP PART D** for the 2026 Format) longitude and latitude coordinates were used to assign census boundary designations across the 2000, 2010, and 2020 Decennial Census years.
 The initial implementation of this spatial assignment method used the `tigris` R package to retrieve decennial-year shapefiles directly from the U.S. Census Bureau's [TIGER/Line Shapefile](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) database.
 This approach, however, did not scale effectively and introduced processing issues with the 2000 and 2020 decennial years.

 To improve performance and accuracy in preparation for migration to the Yale High Performance Computing (HPC) environment, the relevant TIGER/Line Shapefiles were manually downloaded and preprocessed.
 Each shapefile was structured to include the desired metadata by decennial year as discrete layers.
 The pipeline supports both block-level and block group-level shapefiles: both contain polygon boundaries that associate block or block group, tract, county, and state codes with any longitude/latitude coordinate falling within a given polygon.
 Block group-level shapefiles are preferred for generating summary statistics due to their reduced complexity compared to block-level shapefiles.